 It can be tempting to ‘settle’ with someone you know is wonderful and would make a great partner, even if you don’t really experience ‘butterflies’ (or want to rip their clothes off) but it’s unlikely to work out in the long run, so save yourself the heartache.

 We like to think we know what we want and who we want – a mental ‘checklist‘ if you will, criteria in a person to tick off before we can accept that there may be potential.
 We’re told not to “judge a book by its cover” as we grow up, but as adults, many of us are still guilty of judging people too quickly.
 While sexual chemistry and instant connection can’t be faked, we mustn’t close ourselves off to people before a) getting to know them, and b) considering that maybe everything we think we want/need to get from a partner isn’t unrealistic.

 Just because somebody doesn’t immediately appear to be the Prince Charming you’ve dreamed of doesn’t mean they won’t be your perfect match.
 Married At First Sight demonstrates that it sometimes takes a little while to warm up to someone – until we get to know them properly.
-The two couples which came out of the experiment (Tracey and Sean and Troy and Carly) didn’t instantly see each other as potential relationship partners, but as they got to know each other over the course of the show, their bond deepened, and the realised that they were compatible.

 When we first meet someone, it is easy for us to act in ways that are different how we normally would.
 It is not until you get comfortable that your true self does come out, so don’t be too quick to judge other people.